thestochasticman/MultiDrone/README.md

 Use the arguments as provided in the file or use default ones.

+### Code

-### All the code exists in the MultiPlanner directory.
+All of it exists in the MultiPlanner directory.
+I have tried to give it a modular package structure.

 ### Environments are in